Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Lorenz'96 Multiscale system

 \subsubsection{CES and EKS}

+For both examples, we use EKS with an adaptive timestep as described in \cite{garbuno2020interacting}, which is also the version implemented in the original CES paper \cite{cleary2021calibrate}.
+EKS was implemented using the Julia package EnsembleKalmanProcesses.jl \cite{climateAlliance} using default settings.
+We did not impose strict bounds on the prior in our implementation of EKS.
 For performing Bayesian inversion on the Lorenz '96 system (Eq. \ref{eqn:lorenz96}) via CES, EKS was run for 54 iterations with 100 ensemble members (5400 model evaluations), in accordance with \cite{cleary2021calibrate}.
 We also ran EKS with only 10 iterations and 20 ensemble members (200 model evaluations).
-For the case of 5400 model evaluations, only iterations $1, 6, 12, \dots, 54$ were saved for subsequent GP fitting, as suggested in \cite{cleary2021calibrate}.
+For the case of 5400 model evaluations, only iterations $1, 6, 12, \dots, 54$ were saved for subsequent GP fitting, also as suggested in \cite{cleary2021calibrate}.
 Doing so reduces the total number of data required to fit GPs, decreasing computation time while retaining the spread of the samples over the total number of EKS iterations.